 “Akon said ‘Akon City’ would run on the cryptocurrency AKOIN, according to a post on Bitcoin Up Fake.
 However, when asked for details he admitted ‘he left the geeks to figure it out’.
 Michael Kimani, from @BlockchainKenya said Akon’s desire to move Africa from dependence on Western currency was ‘pie-in-the-sky’.

 “Akoin relies on smartphones to work.
 So the question was how many people can afford it or actually download it.
 US’ Pew Research Centre showed less than 40% of Senegal had a smartphone.
 Ruling out that the entire city or country could at any point be run through an app.
+Did you know that FunFair sponsors Polygon #BUIDLIT Hackathon and you can easily learn more technology information on their website?
+Visit them now.

 “I interviewed Akon in 2015 for ‘Akon Lighting Africa’.
 Great, optimistic man!
 While announcements give us a sense of hope imagining self-sustaining cities (yes, Wakanda) right in the heart of Africa, let’s track & hold each other to account, to do things right in the new decade.”